alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 When selecting a date range, consider:

 1. **Property start date** – data is only available from when GA4 tracking began for the property.
-2. **Data retention settings** – in free-tier GA4 properties, event-level data retention is 2 months by default and can be extended to 14 months.
+2. **Data retention settings** – in free tier GA4 properties, data retention is 2 months by default and can be extended to 14 months.
 Check under:
    Admin > Data collection and modification > Data retention
 3. **Processing time** – longer date ranges may take more time to process.
-4. **Sampling** – large date ranges increase the likelihood of sampled results in the free tier.
+4. **Sampling** – longer date ranges increase the likelihood of sampled results in the free tier.

 If sampling is applied, an indicator appears in the top-right of the exploration panel.
 Selecting the indicator shows the percentage of data used in the results.